Britain's last coal-fired electricity plant is closing. It ends 142 years of coal power in the UK

 Britain’s last coal-fired electricity plant is closing.
 It ends 142 years of coal power in the UK

-LONDON (AP) — Britain’s last coal-fired power plant will close on Monday, ending 142 years of coal-generated electricity in the nation that sparked the Industrial Revolution.
+LONDON (AP) — Britain’s last coal-fired power plant is closing on Monday, ending 142 years of coal-generated electricity in the nation that sparked the Industrial Revolution.

 Energy Minister Michael Shanks said the plant’s closure “marks the end of an era and coal workers can be rightly proud of their work powering our country for over 140 years.
 We owe generations a debt of gratitude as a country.”